 Mark also wrote and produced the Michelle Obama biographical films “South Side Girl” and “Michelle” for the 2008 and 2012 Democratic conventions.
 “South Side Girl” was called “intimate” and “emotional” by Newsweek, and The New York Times called it “vivid.”

 In his book, The Audacity to Win, Obama campaign manager David Plouffe called Mark “one of the best producers in our party.”

 Mark has had 12 ads named among the “Best Ads” of the last decade by The Washington Post and has also won over 120 Pollie Awards for excellence in political advertising.
 CBS News called his “Shower” ad for Colorado Governor John Hickenlooper the “best ad” of 2010, and Mark shared in the Obama for America campaign’s unprecedented two Grand Prix Awards at the 2009 Cannes Lions International Advertising Festival.

 In the corporate sphere, Mark has won three Marketer of the Year Awards from the American Marketing Association, the Thoth and Silver Anvil Awards from the Public Relations Society of America, five Telly Awards and a Silver Microphone Award for radio excellence.

+Born and raised in Anchorage, Alaska, Mark graduated from Brown University with a degree in Molecular Biology.
 Mark lives in Arlington, Virginia with his wife, Grace, and is immensely proud of their three children – John, Christopher, and Abigail.

 Political Ad Man Finds the Personal in Democratic Hopefuls